nakato/nixos-sbc/modules/boards/bananapi/bpir4/info.md

 ## Status

-The current level of support is probably best described as preliminary, and there are issues.
+The devices is currently very new, both in this repository and in general.
+In this repository support is best described as preliminary.

+The issues that are listed describe the state with a non-upstream 6.10 kernel.

 The project maintainer currently does not have access to the hardware.